Wufeiii/Wufeiii.github.io/_pages/about.md

 I'm a fourth undergraduate student from [National University of Defense Technology](https://www.nudt.edu.cn/).My research interests are diverse but centered around Computer Vision and Autonomous Driving.

-My girlfriend is Miss Zhou Wenjing, a very beautiful and generous lady,I want to spend the rest of life with her.
+My girlfriend is Miss Zhou Wenjing, a very beautiful and generous lady, I want to spend the rest of life with her.

 For more info